HomeBlogMobile Backend as a Service: Key Insights for Developers

 If you have users in the EU or handle sensitive data, compliance should shape your backend design from day one.

-- Understand GDPR basics and data subject rights.
+• Understand GDPR basics and data subject rights.
 The overview at GDPR.eu is a good starting point.
+You can also check out SashiDo's guide on getting your app GDPR compliant.

 MBaaS can help here by centralizing access controls and data flows instead of scattering them across ad-hoc services.